BitPoet/PoetSaml2/README.md

 You can configure multiple service providers that support different identity providers.

+If have so far performed successful tests with [SamlTest.id](https://samltest.id) (a free SAML2 testing service) and Microsoft Entra ID.

 ### Prerequisites

 You need to set ```$config->sessionCookieSameSite``` to "None" in site/config.php, otherwise SAML2 logins will not work.